Back to the Bricks: History

 At the ended of the 2013 main event, Back to the Bricks founder and chair Hatch transferred chairmanship of the main event to Roberta Vasilow so as to spend more time on the statue project and chair next year's promotional tour.
 Vasilow served previously as chair, website and the gate committee (2009) then lead the Tune Up Party Week in 2011 followed by chairing the promotional tour in 2013.
 Also, the City of Flint indicated that it would not cover police patrols for which they received a few years of a C.S.
 Mott Foundation Grant to cover.
 Thus the organization was considering change the event format to another night of cruising on Friday night.

 On December 8, 2013, General Motors announced five years of financial support for Back to the Bricks including the promotion tours and the Tune-Up Week.
 MSN Autos has declared Back to the Bricks a "Best auto events of 2014".
 On January 16, 2014, the Back to the Bricks announced new franchised satellite cruises in Cadillac and Mount Pleasant in conjunction with their Visitors Bureaus after having been stops on the Promo Tours for the last two years and not on the 2014 tours.
 In May 2014, the organization and Music in the Parks announced that the Friday night concert would be moved to the General Motors Weld Tool Center located in both the city and township of Grand Blanc for safety concerns and the end of the Friday night show.
 While the Flint Symphony Orchestra indicated that they would keep their performance downtown, but in front of Flint City Hall, with Flash Cadillac.

 With the 2015 event, the Hot Ride High program debuted initiated by Dale Frey.
 At their December 3, 2015, press conference, the organization announced their 2016 promo tour and a new winter auto show, Chrome and Ice, for 2016.

+In 2019, Back to the Bricks officially brings on their first PAID Employee, the new Executive Director, Amber Lynn Taylor.
+In 2025 Taylor was announced "President" of Back to the Bricks.

 Series events

 Chrome and Ice

-Chrome and Ice will be the Back to the Bricks winter indoor car show held in mid-February at the Dort Federal Credit Union Event Center and like the main event is sponsored by Buick.
+Chrome and Ice will be the Back to the Bricks winter indoor car show held in mid-February at the Dort Financial Center and like the main event is sponsored by General Motors and Dort Financial Credit Union.

 The idea for the winter show stemmed the Back to the Bricks yearly promotional booth at the Autorama car show at Cobo Hall in Detroit.
 BtB board wanted Flint to have a similar experience.
 At their December 3, 2015 press conference, the organization announced their first Chrome and Ice winter auto show for February 12–13, 2016.
 The inaugural event is planned to have a summertime feel with sand and palm trees brought in to complement it entertainment, a California beach boy band.